Saint Catherine, Egypt: Places of interest

 A bit further afield, at Serabit al-Khadim, are ancient turquoise mines and pharaonic temples from the 12th Dynasty dedicated to Hathor, goddess of love, music, and beauty, and from the New Kingdom dedicated to Sopdu, god of the Eastern Desert.
 It can be reached from Wadi Feiran via Wadi Mukattab (the "Valley of Inscriptions").

-There is a massive names (singular of nawamis) near the Oasis of Ain Hudra, as well as a rock with pharaonic inscriptions near the main road to Dahab, which can be found with the help of a guide.
+There is a mass of names (singular of nawamis) near the Oasis of Ain Hudra, as well as a rock with pharaonic inscriptions near the main road to Dahab, which can be found with the help of a guide.

-The Blue Desert (Blue Mountain) can be seen just before reaching St Catherine to the left in a wide-open wadi.
-The display was made by Belgian artist Jean Verame in 1980–81, who painted many of the boulders over an area of around 15 km2 and a hill blue.
+The Blue Desert (Blue Mountain) can be seen just before reaching Saint Catherine to the left in a wide-open wadi.
+The display was made by Belgian artist Jean Verame in 1980–1981, who painted many of the boulders over an area of around 15 km2 and a hill blue.
 From the air, it looks like a dove of peace.

-Beyond the many religious places found around the Monastery of St Catherine and on the top of Mount Sinai and Jebel Safsafa are many other churches, monasteries, and holy sites.
+Beyond the many religious places found around the Monastery of Saint Catherine and on the top of Mount Sinai and Jebel Safsafa are many other churches, monasteries, and holy sites.

-The Chapel of St Catherine is on the summit of Mount Catherine, the mountain where the body of the saint from Alexandria was placed by angels, according to Christian beliefs.
+The Chapel of Saint Catherine is on the summit of Mount Catherine, the mountain where the body of the saint from Alexandria was placed by angels, according to Christian beliefs.
 The saint, born Dorothea in 294 AD, was educated in pagan schools but converted to Christianity, for which she was executed.
 Her body vanished, but some three centuries later, monks guided by a dream found it on the mountain.
-It was brought down and placed in a golden casket in the Monastery, which became known in the 11th century as the Monastery of St Catherine.
+It was brought down and placed in a golden casket in the Monastery, which became known in the 11th century as the Monastery of Saint Catherine.

-The Monastery of St Catherine has been a working monastery from its creation in the 4th century to the present day.
+The Monastery of Saint Catherine has been a working monastery from its creation in the 4th century to the present day.
 It holds one of the most religiously and historically significant libraries in the world, second only to that of the Vatican.
 Being of religious importance to Jews, Muslims, and Christians the area receives nearly 100,000 visitors annually.
 While the struggle to limit access and visiting hours has done little to preserve the monastery, it has also provided a measure of protection during political turbulence.

-The Hagar Musa (Rock of Moses) in Wadi El Arbain, from which Prophet Moses produced water, is a holy place to the monotheistic religions of Judaism, Christianity and Islam.
+The Hagar Musa (Rock of Moses) in Wadi El Arbain, from which the Prophet Moses produced water, is a holy place for the monotheistic religions of Judaism, Christianity and Islam.
 Locals believe the twelve clefts on it represent the twelve springs mentioned in the Quran (Sura 2:60).
 It is also mentioned in the Exodus as the rock which sustained the children of Israel (1 Cor.
 10:4).
-There is a small Orthodox chapel next to it.
+There is a small Orthodox (Christian) chapel next to it.
 According to Swiss orientalist Johann Ludwig Burkhardt, the Jebeliya Bedouin believe "that by making [female camels] crouch down before the rock [...] the camels will become fertile and yield more milk".
 There is also a Bedouin marriage proposal rock in the walled compound.